-- under no information sharing, banks can verify neither borrowers' total indebtedness nor the seniority structure of their debt; - under information sharing, banks can verify borrowers' indebtedness, that is, their total pledged repayment, its breakdown among creditors and their seniority.
+• under no information sharing, banks can verify neither borrowers' total indebtedness nor the seniority structure of their debt;

-&lt;sup>5This assumption is common to many contributions in the literature, for instance Bizer and DeMarzo (1992) and Bisin and Rampini (2006).
+5 This assumption is common to many contributions in the literature, for instance Bizer and DeMarzo (1992) and Bisin and Rampini (2006).
 It also rules out insurance contracts with which entrepreneurs can hedge against their wealth risk.